ZacharyGeurts/AMOURANTHRTX/README.md

 Secure at compile time so nobody knows where you got it.
 "We use a custom algorithim that is also unbreakable."
 Nobody cares, just use this one because there is no fingerprint to look at.
+Which one?
+StoneKey.hpp.
+Have Grok 4.1 beta or whatever change to your hearts content.
 C++23 but Grok can probably make it C# in a day.

 Pre-Alpha Linux Cross compiling SDK for RTX SECURE ZERO operational cost RTX software development.